 Mechanics have gotten a rather bad rap over the years.
-There is no lack of stories; some mechanics intentionally seek to rip off customers by up selling and repairing components that don’t actually need fixing.
-Others simply don’t know what they’re doing, misdiagnosing problems and causing you big, costly, drawn out drama.
+There is no lack of stories; some of mechanics ripping customers off intentionally by up-selling and repairing components that don’t actually need fixing.
+Other mechanics simply don’t know what they’re doing, misdiagnosing problems and causing you big, costly, drawn out drama.

 Unfortunately, many drivers have labelled the entire industry as “untrustworthy” and I’m constantly asked by people “is my mechanic ripping me off?”.
 In answer to that question, below are the top tips on how to spot the dodgy mechanics out there, and at the end… a list of how to avoid them!